What Is Gamification?

 A goal can be gamified by following these simple and effective steps:

-The best advice I can give you is to keep it simple and work hard to build the right rewards based on your employee’s motivation type.
+The best advice I can give you is to keep it simple and work hard to build the right rewards based on your approach.
 Some people value a feedback session more than a free meal coupon.
 It depends on their intrinsic or extrinsic motivation.

 It’s also essential to encourage interaction between employees and their managers during their assignments.
 Hence, before starting, you should share your gamified learning ideas with your team to generate enough curiosity and eagerness.